Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![](media/2dgn72.png)

     Run the below mentioned command in the terminal.
-Make sure to replace your_github_repository-url with the value you copied in step 11 and Unique-ID in step 12.
+Make sure to replace `your_github_repository-url` with the value you copied in step 12 and `Unique-ID` in step 13.

     Note: This step is done to Initialize the folder as a git repository, commit, and submit contents to the remote GitHub branch “main” in the lab files repository created in Step 1.